SmartSecLab/VulnMiner/README.md

 | mosquito   | 2.0.18    | https://github.com/eclipse/mosquitto  |
 | openwrt    | 23.05.2   | https://github.com/openwrt/openwrt    |

-Among all extracted projects, `linux-rpi` has the most recorded entries with 816,672 total statements and 456,380 functions, which is followed by `ARMmbed` with 43,782 statements and 26,095 functions.
-Of course, the severity of the project can be seen in the size of the vulnerability and weakness samples present in the project.
-However, `linux-rpi` being the biggest project in size in the list can tend to hold a higher number of vulnerable samples.
-The SQLite database file has three tables, namely `project` for project-level information, `statement` for statement-level information, and
-`function` for function-level information.

 ## Dataset Link

-The initial release of the extracted dataset can be accessible at [zenodo](https://zenodo.org/uploads/10203899) (with DOI:10.5281/zenodo.10203899).
+The initial release of the extracted dataset can be accessible at [zenodo](https://doi.org/10.5281/zenodo.11050380) and earlier IoT-Specific version of the dataset is available at [zenodo](https://doi.org/10.5281/zenodo.10203899).

 ## Acknowledgements